Available courses

 Labor Economics

-Spring 2026
+Fall 2026

 This course provides an applied introduction to labour economics with a focus on both theoretical models and contemporary policy challenges.
 Topics include wage setting, human capital, migration, gender, minimum wages, and the impact of technology on labour markets.
 Students will engage with economic models, empirical evidence, and policy debates.